-43 I consider that some commercial fishing could be excluded from the proposed site.

-44 I consider diving could occur within the proposed site, however, I consider it unlikely that species caught with this method would be targeted at the proposed site due to changes to the benthic habitat.
-However, I consider commercial diving, set net fishing and longlining could occur immediately adjacent to the proposed site.
+- I consider that some commercial fishing could be excluded from the proposed site including set netting, dredging and bottom longlining.
+I consider diving could occur within the proposed site, however, I consider it unlikely that species caught with this method would be targeted at the proposed site due to changes to the benthic habitat. - The proposed site and area assessed as excluded includes a 50 m dredging buffer and is approximately 6.5 ha.
+I consider commercial diving, set net fishing and longlining could occur immediately adjacent to the proposed site.